 Plastic Oceans UK

 Plastic Oceans UK is an organisation set up by the team who created the film, A Plastic Ocean, so that they could take further action to protect the ocean from plastic pollution.
-Their core aspects include development of a school programme aimed at GCSE students about how marine life is affected by single-use plastic, conducting research projects on how plastic affects the marine environment, as well as working with businesses to find ways in which they can reduce their single-use plastic usage.
+Their core aspects include development of a school programme aimed at GCSE students about how marine life is affected by single-use plastic, conducting research projects on how plastic affects the marine environment.

 © 2018 World Cetacean Alliance